 Jean Monnet Jean Monet was for federal-functionalism.
 The so called Monnet-method was based on the following principles: division and transfer of functional competences from the state level to the above state level, and the organisation of supranational institutions for them.
 The states remain sovereign (autonomous) in all other spheres.
-A fedralist and intergovernmentalist structure in one institutional structure.
-Spinelli Spinelli elaborated the values and principles of the federal and intergovernmental union of states based on subsidiarity and multilevelism (Draft Treaty Establishing the European Union (Spinelli Draft), 1984.
-The values and principles of the European Union are summarized in the Draft Treaty Establishing a Constitution for Europe, 2003, in the Treaty of Lisbon, 2007, and in the Charter of Fundamental Rights of the European Union.

-Regarding the citizens' rights and the Charter of Fundamental Rights the Treaty of Lisbon preserved existing rights while also introducing new ones.
+Spinelli Spinelli elaborated the values and principles of the federal and intergovernmental union of states based on subsidiarity and multilevelism (Draft Treaty establishing the European Union, 1984 (Spinelli Draft).
+The values and principles of the European Union are summarized in the Draft Treaty establishing a Constitution for Europe, 2003; in the Treaty of Lisbon, and in the Charter of Fundamental Rights of the European Union Regarding citizens' rights and the Charter of Fundamental Rights the Treaty of Lisbon preserved existing rights while also introducing new ones.
 While guaranteeing the freedoms and principles set out in the Charter of Fundamental Rights, its provisions regarding civil, political, economic, and social rights have become legally binding.
-Diversity is also well protected by the following rights and duties: right to human dignity, to liberty and security; respect for private and family life; prohibition of slavery; freedom of thought, conscience and religion; freedom of expression and information; freedom of assembly and association; freedom of the arts and sciences; right to education; equality before the law, and citizens rights.
+Diversity is also well protected by the following rights and duties: right to human dignity, to liberty and security; respect for private and family life; prohibition of slavery; freedom of thought, conscience and religion; freedom of the arts and sciences; right to education; equality before the law, and citizens rights.
 Any discrimination based on any ground, such as sex, race, colour, ethnic or social origin, religion or belief are prohibited.
 9. Shaping and discussing the values and principles of new regionalism and the international organization 9.1.
 Are the European values and principles universal?

 9.1.1.
-Centre and periphery world system versus world federal union In Braudel's view "our economic worlds are thus economies with boundaries, a centre and a hierarchisation of the component spaces".
-13 9.1.2.
+A world system of centre and periphery versus world federal union In Braudel's view "our economic worlds are thus economies with boundaries, a centre and a hierarchisation of the component spaces".15 15 Fernand Braudel (1978): The Expansion of Europe and the "Longue Durée".
+In: H. L. Wesseling (ed.)
+(1978): Expansion and Reaction.
+Leiden University Press, Leiden, 22.
+9.1.2.
 European universalism In Wallerstein's view European-universalism developed during colonisation.

-He believes that there are three main varieties of this appeal to universalism 14:
+He believes that there are three main varieties of this appeal to universalism 16 :